tjohnson012/tjohnson012/README.md

-## I'm Tyler Jalon Johnson, a Computer Science amd Math Double Major at the University of Cincinnati College of Engineering & Applied Sciences.
+## I'm Tyler Jalon Johnson, a Computer Science and Math Double Major at the University of Cincinnati College of Engineering & Applied Sciences.

 ### Technologies I know/use